Global Gag Rule

 Global Gag Rule Denies Lifesaving Health Care

-Women globally have the right to bodily autonomy and comprehensive health care.
-But the global gag rule denies lifesaving health care to women in developing countries — putting their lives at stake.
+People globally have the right to bodily autonomy and comprehensive health care.
+But the global gag rule denies lifesaving health care to people in developing countries — putting their lives at stake.

 Evidence has shown, time and again, that the global gag rule leads to increases in unsafe abortion — as well as unintended pregnancies, women dying from pregnancy-related complications, and infant and child deaths.Bustle